 The neighbours where I grew up had a NES, and I always wanted to go round and play on that.

 A lot happened in gaming in the 90’s, but I’ll try and keep this brief.

 Our PC’s went from 286 to 486, Pentium II and Pentium III.
 The games got more colours, better graphics and came on CD-ROM.
 Special sound cards became a thing, and I did my first PC hardware upgrade.
 Peripherals like joysticks were important if you wanted to get the most out of the emerging flight sim genre at the time, and multiplayer LAN games came along.
 And the MP3 was born, but that’s not gaming!

 My parents separated when I was young and at my mum’s house I had a Sega Master System II in 1990, which was cool, but still pretty basic.
 I then got a Sega Megadrive (“Genesis” in the USA) and played that a lot.
 Playing John Madden ’93 I had to work out the rules of (American) football.

 Goldeneye was the game to have on the N64, and was the only reason I bought one of those.
-And towards the end of the millennium I got an Xbox, mainly to chip and use as a media center.
+I played that game to death, and I remember it looked so good at the time.
+Not so much now though.

 I am trying to keep this brief.